 Stopped at Caribou Crossing, which is a place the tour buses bring people--very touristy and not worth the stop.
 Also stopped at Emerald Lake, which was beautiful.

 Shopped at the North End Gallery, which has really nice things.
-It's the first time I saw a picture of flowers made out of "moose tuft."
+First time seeing a picture of flowers made out of "moose tuft."

-Ate dinner at the Yukon BBQ; the halibut and fries were fantastic.
+Dinner at the Yukon BBQ - halibut and fries were fantastic.

 Walked part of the Millennium trail, which goes along the entire Yukon riverfront.
 The refurbished SS Klondike sits next to the river.

-At Miles Canyon and the Suspension Bridge, we walked the trails part way on both sides of the canyon.
+Miles Canyon and the Suspension Bridge: Walked the trails part way on both sides of the canyon.
 The quest for the perfect canyon picture proved to be a climb.
 Saw a beaver swimming.

 Drove Grey Mountain road to a viewpoint that we thought overlooked the downtown and river; it didn't.
 A better view was from the Yukon College Arts Centre.